MSc programme in Statistics

 In statistics, we are used to search for the best predictors of some random variable.
 In many situations, however, we are interested in predicting a system's behavior under manipulations.
 For such an analysis, we require knowledge about the underlying causal structure of the system.
 In this course, we study concepts and theory behind causal inference.

-- know the assumptions under which one can infer causal relations from observational and/or interventional data
+- identifiability conditions for learning causal relations from observational and/or interventional data

-- describe and apply different methods for causal structure learning
+- understanding and application of different methods for causal structure learning

 See Absalon for a list of course literature.

 CHANGED in 2018/2019: Basic knowledge of programming in R.

 - Continuous assessmentThere will be six assignments, weighted equally.

 - Censorship form

 One internal examiner.

 25 minutes oral exam without preparation time.
 No aids allowed.

 Criteria for exam assesment